 An awesome Montage of Beijing and the areas around Beijing

-5. Beijing is trying to keep its popularity under 23 million, and Migrants are being pushed out
+5. Beijing is trying to keep its population under 23 million, and Migrants are being pushed out

 Beijing's growth has been rapid and fast.
 Moving into Bejing in the early 2000's you could come in with only USD 15, which could be enough money to find a job and connections to make a life in Bejing.
 However, the government is now removing the housing that makes this transition possible.
 This may leave these migrants with little options.

-6. Chinese tea is the latest drink sensation
+6. Chinese cheese tea is the latest drink sensation

 Cheese tea breaks away from traditional tea, and it is exactly what it sounds like.
 It is tea topped with Cheese.
 One of the largest cheese tea companies that are expanding worldwide is HEYTEA.
 Depending on the location, the wait can belong!

-7. In 2008 China held its first Olympics in Beijing
+7. In 2008 Beijing held the first Olympics hosted in Chain

 Highlights from the 2008 Olympic games